Scientific name: Momordica charantia.

 The antioxidants present in Bitter Gourd may help to seek out and destroy free radicals that can cause diseases (including numerous forms of cancer), but that is not the only benefit the fruit has in terms of cancer.
 Bitter Gourd has been widely studied as an anti-tumor and anti-carcinogenic agent all by itself, along with its natural boost to antioxidant numbers in the body.
 Primarily, studies have shown positive correlations between eating Bitter Gourd and the prevention or reduction in TUMOR growth for cervical, prostate, and breast cancer patients.
 Some of this is due to the fruit’s ability to induce apoptosis (cell death) in cancerous cells.
 However, more studies are being done all the time to find out more about the powerful anti-cancer properties that this unassuming fruit seems to possess, and which other types of cancer patients it could benefit.

-Animal studies and human trials have shown that Bitter Gourd has an ant diabetic effect(12.)
+Animal studies and human trials have shown that Bitter Gourd has an anti-diabetic effect.
 Bitter Gourd contains polypeptide, an insulin-like compound called and charantin, which has anti-diabetic properties.
 These components actively help in reducing the blood sugar levels.

 It also helps to prevent unpredictable spikes and drops in insulin levels by regulating the metabolism and use of sugar the body has consumed.
 Bitter Gourd acts as a hypoglycemic agent.